mangits/supra_fitness/README.md

 `GET` `\scores` with `raw` query

 Use `raw` to get a simplified object.
-NOTE: This will only work if you have at least the `gender` and `age` specified.
+NOTE: This will only work if you have at least the `gender` and `age` are specified.

 If you have only the `gender` and `age` specified, you will be returned a simplified object: